-As a result, we will get a description of the entire cohomology ring of $BSpin_n$ which is similar to the topological one in the same way as it is for the orthogonal and the special orthogonal cases.
-This way we will obtain subtle classes for $Spin$-torsors and relations among them.
-Moreover, by exploiting the relation between $Spin_7$ and the exceptional group $G_2$, we will be able to describe completely the motivic cohomology of $BG_2$.
-This will provide subtle characteristic classes for $G_2$-torsors, namely octonion algebras.\\
+Equivalently, one can visualize $I_{k(n)}$ as the ideal generated by the action of the motivic Steenrod algebra on the second subtle Stiefel-Whitney class.
+This way we obtain subtle classes for $Spin$-torsors and relations among them.
+Moreover, by exploiting the relation between $Spin_7$ and the exceptional group $G_2$, we prove the following result that completely describes the motivic cohomology of $BG_2$ providing subtle characteristic classes for $G_2$-torsors, namely octonion algebras (see Theorem \ref{g2}).